manpagez: man pages & more

 curl_slist_free_all(headers); /* free the header list */

-tions) to happen _after_ the data transfer took place the option
+operations) to happen _after_ the data transfer took place the

-The custom FTP command will be issued to the server in the same
+The custom FTP commands are issued to the server in the same

 order they are added to the list, and if a command gets an error

-code returned back from the server, no more commands will be
+code returned back from the server, no more commands are issued

-issued and libcurl will bail out with an error code
+and libcurl bails out with an error code (CURLE_QUOTE_ERROR).

-If you set the CURLOPT_HEADER(3) to 1, you will tell libcurl to
+If you set the CURLOPT_HEADER(3) to 1, you tell libcurl to get

-get information about the target file and output "headers" about
+information about the target file and output "headers" about it.

-it.
-The headers will be in "HTTP-style", looking like they do in
+The headers are in "HTTP-style", looking like they do in HTTP.

 The option to enable headers or to run custom FTP commands may